-Students must have all necessary medical information in their file kept in the secretary's office.
+Students must have all necessary medical information uploaded into his or her EXXAT account.
 Medical information is required at acceptance into the OTA program.
+This information must be uploaded into EXXAT by the student prior to the end of the first semester or the student will be dismissed from the program.
 This information must be updated annually.
-This information is to be taken to each Level II fieldwork site prior to the first day of clinical experience.
+This information is to be provided to each fieldwork site prior to the first day of clinical experience.
 Otherwise, the student may be kept from going to his/her first clinical.
 The responsibility is in the student's hands.